polettix/Plack-Middleware-ReviseEnv/README.md

 As you can understand, if you want to peek at other values in `$env` and these values are generated too, order matters!
-Take a look at ["Ordering Manglers"](#ordering-manglers) to avoid being biten by this, but the bottom line
+Take a look at ["Ordering Revisors"](#ordering-revisors) to avoid being biten by this, but the bottom line
-is: use the array-reference form and put manglers in the order you want them evaluated.
+is: use the array-reference form and put revisors in the order you want them evaluated.

-## Defining Manglers
+## Defining Revisors

-There are multiple ways you can provide the definition of a mangler.
+There are multiple ways you can provide the definition of a revisor.
-Before explaining the details, it's useful to notice that you can invoke the constructor for `Plack::Middleware::MangleEnv` in different ways:
+Before explaining the details, it's useful to notice that you can invoke the constructor for `Plack::Middleware::ReviseEnv` in different ways:

-    # the "hash" way, where %hash MUST NOT contain the "manglers" key
+    # the "hash" way, where %hash MUST NOT contain the "revisors" key
-    my $mwh  = Plack::Middleware::MangleEnv->new(%hash);
+    my $mwh  = Plack::Middleware::ReviseEnv->new(%hash);

     # the "hash reference" way
-    my $mwhr = Plack::Middleware::MangleEnv->new(manglers => \%hash);
+    my $mwhr = Plack::Middleware::ReviseEnv->new(revisors => \%hash);

     # the "array reference" way
-    my $mwar = Plack::Middleware::MangleEnv->new(manglers => \@array);
+    my $mwar = Plack::Middleware::ReviseEnv->new(revisors => \@array);

 The first two will be eventually turned into the last one by means of ["normalize\_input\_structure"](#normalize_input_structure) by simply putting the sequence of key/value pairs in the array, _ordered by key_.

-In the _array reference_ form, for each mangler you can provide:
+In the _array reference_ form, for each revisor you can provide:

-- a single hash reference with the details on the mangler (see below for the explaination), OR
+- a single hash reference with the details on the revisor (see below for the explaination), OR
 - a string key (that we will call _external key_) and a hash reference.
 If the hash reference contains the key `key` (sorry!) then the